 Departmental Training Provision

 The formal assessment of any training needs takes place at student's induction, in the course of which the supervisor and the student identify what the student requires and agree an appropriate programme of training.
 New research students are required to take the module ‘Research Methods & Resources' in the taught MA programme, unless they have already taken this course or its equivalent elsewhere.
 Students can sometimes extend knowledge by attending level 2/3 or MA modules, and lectures in other departments.
 The Language Centre provides Self-Access Learning, and courses in foreign languages.
-There are opportunities for postgraduates to participate in North-East Postgraduate Forum for the Long Eighteenth Century, and in Durham centres such as Medieval & Early Modern Studies; Seventeenth-century Studies; Basil Bunting Poetry Centre.
+There are opportunities for postgraduates to participate in North-East Postgraduate Forum for the Long Eighteenth Century, and in Durham centres such as Medieval & Early Modern Studies, Seventeenth-century Studies, and Poetry and Poetics.